Pullusb/storytools/README.md

 Add a `storytools` Tab in viewport sidebar

 > After installation, restart blender once to enable material association handler

+For a complete user guide, head to the [documentation](https://pullusb.github.io/storytools-docs/)

 ### Create New Drawing